 Description: Players alternate placing vertices on a square grid.
 Each player's vertices may be connected with edges connecting pairs of vertices a knight's move apart.
 After placing a vertex, the player may remove some of his own edges or add more of them.
 No two edges may cross.
 The object is (like Hex) to connect opposite sides of the board by a path.

 Status: NP-complete to determine whether a single set of vertices can support a connecting path.
-What this implies about the game itself is unclear but it can likely be turned into a proof that determining the correct outcome is NP-hard.
+PSPACE-complete to determine the game value, by a reduction from Hex.

 Combinatorial Games, David Eppstein, ICS, UC Irvine.